-The Student Right-to-Know Act of 1990 requires the College to make available to prospective and enrolled students the graduation or persistence rates of selected groups of students.
-This information is available for review through the Assistant Vice President of Enrollment Management, Undergraduate Admissions Office (Administration Building, Room 248).
+The Student Right-to-Know Act of 1990 requires Worcester State to make available to prospective and enrolled students the graduation or persistence rates of selected groups of students.
+This information is available for review through the Assistant Vice President of Enrollment Management (Administration Building, Room 355, Undergraduate Admissions Office (Administration Building, Room 248).